What the Future Holds for Retail Payment Solutions

-There are actually several big companies that allow digital currency like Bitcoin in trading, such as Ebay, Amazon, Home Depot, Target and Apple App Store.
-As the value of digital currency increases, society may very well be on its way to a full implementation of using Bitcoins and other similar types of purchasing agent.
+There are actually several big companies that allow digital currency like Bitcoin in trading, such as eBay, Amazon, Home Depot, Target, and Apple App Store.
+As the value of digital currency increases, society may very well be on its way to full implementation of using Bitcoins and other similar types of purchasing agents.

 Exclusively written for True Merchant